Usage

 3. Decide on the location of the IDE panel

 The main extension window can be either presented as one of the editor tabs, which is the default behavior, or as a side panel (in primary or secondary side panel location).
-To change between these modes, you can either use React Native IDE section in the VSCode settings, or use the dropdown menu from the right top corner in the IDE panel:
+To change between these modes, you can either use Radon IDE section in the VSCode settings, or use the dropdown menu from the right top corner in the IDE panel:

 Here is how the IDE would look like when place in the side panel: